Leaving Cert: South Dublin school says students downgraded due to ‘warped bias’

 “The results we have received bear no relationship to the ability, past performance or calculated mark awarded to the students from this school,” she stated.

-“I want this investigated as it cannot be justified in any context given the nature of the school curriculum, students’ performances in German language exams from Germany and the performance of the school in the Leaving Certificate German exams every year,” she said.
+“I want this investigated as it cannot be justified in any context given the nature of the school curriculum, students’ performances in German language exams from Germany and the performance of the school in the Leaving Certificate German exams every year.

 “The students in St Kilian’s have been seriously disadvantaged because of a warped bias based on the outcry in the UK.
 Where is the justice here?
 How is this wrong to be righted?”